cl1ents/atproto-handle/README.md

 docker compose up --build -d
 ```

-Then you can access it at `localhost:3000`
+Then you can access it at `localhost:3000/shredder` or `https://your-domain.com/shredder`

 You can expose your server to `*.your-domain.com` & `your-domain.com` in order to use any domain you own on the bsky network.